gdbecker/FrontendMentorProjects/qr-code/README.md

 ### What I learned

 I decided to try Frontend Mentor as a way to challenge myself in frontend design and push myself to grow more comfortable and fluent in this stack - and so far I'm loving it!
-This QR code project was a great way to get familiar with React again as well as some basic CSS styles.
-Getting the QR image right was the trickiest part; I had to play around with the Bootstrap settings a bit to make sure everything stayed centered.
-It was a good reminder to keep my styles code cohesive and simple.
+This QR code project was a great way to get familiar with React again as well as some basic CSS.
+Getting the QR image right was the trickiest part; I had to play around with the Bootstrap settings a bit to make sure it was centered and even.
+It was a good reminder to keep my style code cohesive and simple.

 Here are a few code samples from this project: